All Episodes

 If we do, let's make them available.

-That's that that then is a law enforcement failure, and we can't have that in the future.
+That then is a law enforcement failure, and we can't have that in the future.

 That's not where they're going with this.

-Because you know what?
+Because, you know what?

-I I I think that's why they didn't charge him with that.
+I think that's why they didn't charge him with that.

 Right.

-Uh I I I I don't see this judge going down that road.
+I don't see this judge going down that road.

-And those that think that Donald Trump can get a fair trial in Washington, D.C., I think that's a pipe dream too.
+And those that think that Donald Trump can get a fair trial in Washington, D.C., I think that's a pipe dream, too.

-I think it's a fate of complete.
+I think it's a fade of complete.

-Uh that that's a freedom of speech issue to me.
+That's a freedom of speech issue to me.

-Just to counter the narrative that was going on that we know this false narrative about Trump Russia collusion.
+They couldn't even speak out on their own behalf in their own defense publicly just to counter the narrative that was going on that we know this false narrative about Trump-Russia collusion.

-So I mean leads us to the seriousness of us losing actually our rights across the board again, like You've been talking about a two-tier judicial system that we've got going on, but uh I mean every individual that is an American should be outraged no matter which political party you're affiliated to right now because we are losing our constitutional rights, period.
+That leads us to the seriousness of us losing actually our rights across the board again, like you've been talking about a two-tier judicial system that we've got going on.

 I want equal justice, equal application of our laws.

-I agree with you a hundred percent.
+I agree with you 100%.

-I think it's a fate of complete.
+I think it's a fait of complete.

 I think he will be convicted.

-And nobody during the course of that phone call once said, uh, I think you're crossing a line here, Mr. President.
+And nobody during the course of that phone call once said, I think you're crossing a line here, Mr. President.

-You know, I want to be clear, you're not asking us to do this, this, or this.
+You're not asking us to do this, this, or this.

 Anyway, good call, my friend.